 That means that selling food on social media is also legal.
 As long as your kitchen is not violating health laws, you have the freedom to pursue this path.

 So, knowing it’s legal, we have to address the next issue.
 Does selling food on Instagram really work?
 The answer to that is a resounding yes.
-There are countless food bloggers that promote and sell their food via Instagram.
+There are countless food business owners that promote and sell their food via Instagram.
 The process is simple enough.
 Show your followers what you cook and let them DM you to place an order.
 It works with Facebook and other social media outlets too.
+Of course, it's easier to make sales if you have a website.

 So the real question is whether or not this is worth your time.
 Only you can really decide that.
 To help you weigh your options, we can dive deeper into these topics.
 We can talk about what it takes to make a food account for Instagram and Facebook.
 We can explain the regulations at play.
 When you see it all laid out, you can determine if that’s something you want to do with your time and effort.